billgathen/pentaphone/README.md

 # pentaphone
-Browser-based music performance tool
+Browser-based music performance tool using React.js and the Web Audio API

 ## To Do

-* React + Web Audio
+* DONE Skeletal index.html with React components
+* DONE Setup NPM
 * Create GH page to play on
 * Build process compiles JSX into dir for GH page
 * Element that changes state based on key being pressed